espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 The trigger only support one sync action, regardless of the kinds.
 When set sync actions more than once, this function will return the :c:macro:`ESP_ERR_INVALID_STATE` error.

-There's a helper macro :c:macro:`MCPWM_GEN_SYNC_EVENT_ACTION` to simplify the construction of a trigger event action entry.
+There is a helper macro :c:macro:`MCPWM_GEN_SYNC_EVENT_ACTION` to simplify the construction of a trigger event action entry.

 Please note, sync event does not have variadic function like :cpp:func:`mcpwm_generator_set_actions_on_sync_event`.